Johannes-Andersen/Johand/README.md

 - `ui`: a React component library applications.
 Used for shared components
 - `tsconfig`: `tsconfig.json`s used throughout the monorepo
 - `config`: Contains `eslint` and `stylelint` configurations

+Miscellaneous:

+- `e2e`: End-to-end tests
+  - Cypress is used for this.
+It runs against the local server for each micro-frontend.
+- `.github/workflows/`: GitHub Actions workflow files
+  - These are used to automate the CI/CD pipeline

 ## Installation